Common Creatine Myths & Misconceptions Explained

 • 14-week research in older adults found that adding creatine to a weight training program improved the power output and muscle mass considerably.

 • In 12-week weightlifter research, creatine enhanced muscle fibre development 2–3 times more than the practice alone.
-The rise incomplete body mass also increased alongside a one-rep max.
+The rise in incomplete body mass also increased alongside a one-rep max.

-2.)
-Effect on Strength and Exercise Performance
+2. Effect on Strength and Exercise Performance

 Various studies concluded that Creatine can improve strength, power and high-intensity exercise performance: